Our HGTV Moment

 EmailTwitterFacebookDigg

 Paula Marantz Cohen is Distinguished Professor of English and Dean of the Pennoni Honors College at Drexel University in Philadelphia.
 She is the author of 12 books, including six scholarly/nonfiction works on literature and film, and six novels, some spin-offs on Jane Austen and Shakespeare, and a thriller involving the James family and Jack the Ripper.
 She is a frequent contributor to The Wall Street Journal, The Times Literary Supplement, The Yale Review, and The American Scholar, a co-editor of jml: Journal of Modern Literature, and the host of the nationally distributed television interview show, The Civil Discourse (formerly The Drexel InterView).
-Her book, Talking Cure: An Essay on the Civilizing Power of Conversation will be published by Princeton UP in February.
+Her latest book is Talking Cure: An Essay on the Civilizing Power of Conversation (Princeton UP).

 §